Variant Effect Predictor Tutorial

 We can now use our cache file to run VEP on the supplied example file examples/homo_sapiens_GRCh38.vcf, which is a VCF file containing variants from the 1000 Genomes Project, remapped to GRCh38:

-You may see this error message if you've already run the script once.
+You may see this error message if you've already run VEP in the same directory.
 VEP tries not to trample over your existing files unless you tell it to.
 So let's tell it to using --force_overwrite

 ./vep -i examples/homo_sapiens_GRCh38.vcf --cache --force_overwrite

 By default VEP writes to a file named "variant_effect_output.txt" - you can change this file name using -o.
-Let's have a look at the output that the script generated.
+Let's have a look at the output.

 The lines starting with "#" are header or meta information lines.
 The final one of these (highlighted in blue above) gives the column names for the data that follows.
 To see more information about VEP's output format, see the Data formats page.